TrueAbility/cybersecurity/PRACTICES.md

 ## Organizations

-Xenon maintains memberships in security organizations such as _InfraGard_ to rapidly share information with partners in law enforcement and the private sector.
+Company maintains memberships in security organizations such as _InfraGard_ to rapidly share information with partners in law enforcement and the private sector.
 We monitor US CERT alerts and bulletins to ensure awareness of the latest vulnerabilities to assist our companies in maintaining secure products and services.

 ## Inapplicable